 Ortho Evra should not be used by women who have a history of:

-- blood clots in the deep veins of the legs
+- Blood clots in the lungs and legs

-- yellowing of the whites of the eyes or of the skin (jaundice) during pregnancy or during previous use of hormonal contraceptives
+- Yellowing of the eyes or skin during pregnancy or during the previous use of hormonal contraceptives

-- an allergy to Ortho Evra or to any of its ingredients
+- Allergies to Ortho Evra or any of its ingredients

 Ortho Evra may be less effective in preventing pregnancy in women weighing more than 198 pounds.